 About

-Before I give you some insight in my backgrounds, I would like to ask you, distinguished reader of this Blog to comment to this page and introduce your good self with some of your own background information.
+Before I give you some insight in my background, I would like to ask you, distinguished reader of this Blog to comment to this page and introduce your good self with some of your own background information.
 I – and possibly your fellow readers- would like to know who you are!
 Please feel free to promote yourself here shamelessly and even to rant about what I write or wrote.

 Thank you for your cooperation!